-However, English Bill of Rights (1688) states in its heads of declaration that the King had King Charles II had “subverted and extirpated the Lawes and Liberties of this Kingdome” by amongst other things, “Committing and Prosecuting diverse Worthy Prelates for humbly Petitioning to be excused from Concurring to the said Assumed Power.”.
+However, English Bill of Rights (1688) states in its heads of declaration that King Charles II had “subverted and extirpated the Lawes and Liberties of this Kingdome” by amongst other things, “Committing and Prosecuting diverse Worthy Prelates for humbly Petitioning to be excused from Concurring to the said Assumed Power.”.

 As a result, Article 5 of the Bill of Rights protects political speech that challenges HM Government by declaring for ever the following Subject’s Right, “That it is the Right of the Subjects to petition the King and all Commitments and Prosecutions for such Petitioning are Illegall.”